-A strike is when workers decide to stop working when their collective agreement expires.
-The goal of a strike is to paralyze the business and force the employer to reach a satisfactory agreement.
+A strike is when workers decide to stop working when their collective agreement has expired.
+The goal of a strike is to paralyze the business and force the employer to negotiate a satisfactory agreement.
+In the case of the strike on Monday, several unions representing education workers are in conflict with the Quebec government over working conditions.

-Workers must follow some rules to strike legally.
-They must be part of a legally recognized union.
-Their collective agreement must also have expired for at least 90 days.
-Finally, the union must send a written notice a little over a week before the strike.
+There’s more to going on strike than refusing to work – there are rules to respect!
+Three conditions must generally be met for workers to comply with the law.
+First, they must be part of a legally recognized union.
+The second condition is that their collective agreement must have been under renegotiation for at least 90 days.
+Finally, at least in the education and health sectors, the unions must send a written notice to the employers a little over a week before the strike.

 Did you know?
 Police and firefighters are not allowed to strike by law.

-A “general” strike means that all the workers in a bargaining unit stop working at the same time.
-A “rotating” strike means that groups of workers stop working in rotation.
+When a strike is said to be “general”, this means that all the workers in a bargaining unit stop working at the same time.
+When the strike is said to be “rotating”, it means that groups of workers take turns to stop working.

 Limits on the employer’s power